 In the absence of such requirements, we have elected to use the definition for "director independence" under the Nasdaq Stock Market's listing standards, which defines an "independent director" as "a person other than an officer or employee of us or its subsidiaries or any other individual having a relationship, which in the opinion of our Board of Directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director."
 The definition further provides that, among others, employment of a director by us (or any parent or subsidiary of ours) at any time during the past three years is considered a bar to independence regardless of the determination of our Board of Directors.

-Our Board of Directors has determined that Mr. Walker and Mr. Wenzel are independent directors as defined in the Nasdaq rules relating to director independence.
-Each of Mr. Walker and Mr. Wenzel are non-employee directors.
+Our Board of Directors has determined that Mr. Walker is an independent director as defined in the Nasdaq rules relating to director independence.
+Mr. Walker is a non-employee director.

 ITEM 14.
 PRINCIPAL ACCOUNTING FEES AND SERVICES.